shiblon/entroq/README.md

     Only work on claimed tasks, and never override the claimant or version.

-If you need to force something, you probably want to use the command-line client, not a worker, and then you should be sure of the potential consequences to your system.
+If you need to force something, you probably want to use the command-line client so that a human with human judgement is involved, not in a worker.
+Then you should be sure of the potential consequences to your system.

 To further ensure safety when using a competing-consumer work queue like EntroQ, it is important to adhere to a few simple principles: